TomKondratyuk/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/14c7b589-a059-4a6f-a409-c7ff38c23c85)

-Restart the Internet Information Services (ISS) Hit Stop and then Start.

-In ISS manager -> open and start the server
+Restart the Internet Information Services (ISS) to do this go back in ISS manager -> hit stop and start the server again

 ![image](https://github.com/user-attachments/assets/6529981b-c3f7-48ef-9791-97b5cf9bc10a)